NicolasRuiz-Tagle/NCUA_Database/README.md

-# NCUA5300CallReport_ETL

-iformation about the data provided:
+# Iformation about the data provided:

  5300 Call Report Quarterly Data Reports
 -------------------------------------------------------------